 When a potential customer visits your website, you need to understand both their interest and intent.
 This means reviewing what pages they visited, what products or services they reviewed, and how long they spent on the site.
 Naturally, some of the data that is collected during their visit will be unnecessary, but this can be filtered out with the proper analysis.

-Intent Data and Marketing
+Better Intent Data Leads to Better Marketing

 Intent data, when used properly, can be used to drive revenue.
 For example, you can do the following with intent data: